jlesner/jlesner.github.io/_pages/projects.md

       Snip pictures of your class schedules, and SnipDue adds all your deadlines to your favorite calendar.
       This project was built
        <!-- in 24hrs -->
-      at <a href="https://sb-hacks-xi.devpost.com/" target="_blank">SBHack XI</a> and with my partner <a href="https://www.linkedin.com/in/samantha-lesner-592aa8211/" target="_blank">Samantha Lesner</a>, we won the "Best Use of GenAI Award" out of 221 participants!
+      at <a href="https://sb-hacks-xi.devpost.com/" target="_blank">SBHacks XI</a> and with my partner <a href="https://www.linkedin.com/in/samantha-lesner-592aa8211/" target="_blank">Samantha Lesner</a>, we won the "Best Use of GenAI Award" out of 221 participants!
       <div class="project-links" style="margin-top: 1.5rem; display: flex; gap: 1rem; flex-wrap: wrap;">
         <!-- <a href="https://snipdue.tech/" target="_blank" style="flex: 1; display: inline-block; padding: 0.5rem; text-align: center; background-color: #333; color: white; text-decoration: none; border-radius: 4px; font-size: 0.9rem; white-space: nowrap;">
           <i class="fas fa-external-link-alt" style="margin-right: 0.5rem;"></i>Pitch